-There are four variable length messages with a combined total time of eight seconds.
+There are four variable length messages with a combined total time of sixteen seconds.
 A message must be recorded at each message number to keep message alignment correct during sequencing.
 If less than four messages are required, record a token message at the unneeded message number, i.e a momentary press of the record button to record a fraction of a second of silence.
 For example, the user may elect to record only two messages: a six second message for message 1, input 1 and a 2 second message for message 4, unit identity.
-Messages 2 and 3 would then be filled with token messages.
-If no message is recorded on message 2 or 3, they would use what is recorded on the previous recorded message number, i.e. message 1, or message 2 and 3 could be filled with token messages.
+Messages 2 and 3 could then be filled with token messages.
+If no message is recorded on message 2 or 3, they would use the message recorded on the previous recorded message number, i.e. message 1.